 Q15.
 Do you believe that Site 26 Whitlock's End Farm should be included as allocated site, if not why not?
 Do you have any comments on the draft concept masterplan for the site?
 Yes.

-It is very important that there is more land as open and accessible space south of Woodloes Road as part of the Green Belt compensation enhancements with access improvements and habitat creation in this area to help offset the loss of Green Belt by the allocation of Site 26.
+To compensate for the loss of Site 13.
+It is very important that there is more land as open and accessible space south of Woodloes Road as part of the Green Belt compensation enhancements with access improvements and habitat creation in this area to help offset the loss of Green Belt to the west.